DigiBP/AS24TeamPulse/README.md

 ## Limitations 🚧

-- The email **must** be completely empty and have the format of the Swiss Tarmed invoices (use provided templates on Google drive).
+- The email **must** be empty and have the format of the Swiss TARMED invoices (use provided templates on Google Drive).
-- Due to time issues the project is limited to medication that have the Tarif 402 (GTIN code), even though tarif positions in the Tarmed system are not specifecly defined.
+- Due to time issues the project is limited to medication that have the "Tarif" 402 (GTIN code), even though "Tarif" positions in the TARMED system are not specific defined.
-- The module PDF.co in [make](https://www.make.com/en) provides only limited tokens and expires on the 5th January 2025, and limited tokens (should be enough until it expires).
+- The module PDF.co in [MAKE](https://www.make.com/en) provides only limited tokens and expires on the 5th January 2025, and limited tokens (should be enough until it expires).
-- The Gmail module in [make](https://www.make.com/en) expires on the 5th June 2025.
+- The Gmail module in [MAKE](https://www.make.com/en) expires on the 5th June 2025.
 - The make scenario fetches all incoming emails every 15 minutes.

 ## Conclusion 📝